Judiel Nieva: Purported Marian apparitions

-Description of Mary
+Description of the Blessed Virgin Mary

 The description of the Blessed Virgin Mary according to Nieva's personalized statue is distinct.
 The Virgin Mary wears a long white tunic, and stands atop a (Guava) tree resting on a cloud decorated with seven roses.
-The virgin has a six-pointed star on the forehead, and has a "Sailor knot" featuring a tassel and a golden chain ball hanging from her chest.
+The virgin has a six-pointed star on the forehead, and has a "Sailor knot" with a tassel and a golden chain ball hanging from her chest.

 The Marian title associated with the weeping statue later became known as "Our Lady of Agoo, Immaculate Queen of Heaven and Earth" and features seven roses atop a cloud where the virgin stands.

 The public was initially inclined to believe Nieva's claims.
 On March 6, 1993, during a "manifestation" on "Apparition Hill", an estimated one million people gathered to witness a "visitation" from the Virgin Mary.
 Numerous government officials, media personalities and even a Catholic bishop attested to the veracity of these events.

-In 1993, a theological commission established by Bishop Salvador Lazo Lazo condemned the aforementioned events as Constat de Non Supernaturalitate (Latin, "clearly evident to be not supernatural").
+In 1993, a theological commission established by Bishop Salvador Lazo condemned the aforementioned events as Constat de Non Supernaturalitate (Latin, "clearly evident to be not supernatural").
 Accounts reported in the news media regarding the financial corruption of the discredited seer's family and her own transsexualism were seen as proof of this finding.

 The statue was reported to have wept tears of blood on three separate occasions.